The purpose of the Accountability Board is to:

 - Police and Crime Commissioner (Chair);

-- From the Office of the Police and Crime Commissioner: Chief Executive (Deputy Chair); Assistant Chief Executive; Director of Governance, Resources and Transformation; Minute-taker;
+- From the Office of the Police and Crime Commissioner: Chief Executive Director of Delivery with responsibility for assurance; Minute-taker;

-- From Northamptonshire Police: Chief Constable, Deputy Chief Constable, Assistant Chief Constable; S151 Officer
+- From Northamptonshire Police: Deputy Chief Constable, Assistant Chief Constable;

 Meetings and minutes

 Accountability Board meetings are held every six weeks Meetings are administered by the Office of the Police and Crime Commissioner.
 Records of these meetings and key decisions made are taken and published on this website.